The MGA advocacy team is here to ensure that your rights are upheld if you are accused of academic, research and/or general misconduct.

 - Research misconduct – means research conduct by a student which is dishonest, reckless or negligent, and seriously deviates from accepted standards for proposing, conducting or reporting research.
-It can be done knowingly or recklessly.
+It can be done intentionally or recklessly.

 - General misconduct – includes conduct by which a student attacks, harasses, intimidates, threatens or endangers others.
 It is defined as any conduct that is contrary to accepted standards of behaviour and university rules.
-It can be done knowingly or recklessly.
+It can be done intentionally or recklessly.

 We most often see students who are suspected of academic misconduct because there is a problem with a piece of work they submitted.
 Sometimes the student’s work is too similar to another students, or it looks like they didn’t write it themselves.
 Sometimes they may have not correctly referenced the work of other people.

 To avoid allegations of academic or research misconduct, we encourage you to complete all of the academic integrity training modules available, and to carefully read through resources available on Learn HQ.
 Many faculties also have their own Moodle modules and many units contain links to resources on academic integrity on their Moodle pages.
 Go through all of these resources before you begin researching or writing.

 To avoid allegations of general misconduct, you should review and understand your obligations as a student as listed in the Student Charter.

 If you make a mistake, contact an MGA advocate so we can support you.

 What happens if I’m suspected of misconduct?
 Is there an investigation?

 Monash University has processes for dealing with suspected misconduct.
 No decision is made before you are given a chance to explain your side of the story.
 If you contact one of our advocates, we can explain things and help you through the process.